happychuks/devhubs/README.md

 # DevHubs

 DevHubs is a marketplace for developers to showcase and monetize their projects or offer them for free.
-Consumers can browse, view demos, download free projects, or purchase paid ones.
-It features a rating system and personalized recommendations.
+Users can browse, view demos, download free projects, or purchase paid ones.

 ## Table of Contents